Local government: Hungary

-The counties are further subdivided into 174 subregions (kistérségek), and Budapest is its own subregion.
+The local authorities of these cities have extended powers, but they belong to the territory of the respective county instead of being independent territorial units.

-There are also 23 towns with county rights (singular megyei jogú város).
-The local authorities of these towns have extended powers, but these towns belong to the territory of the respective county instead of being independent territorial units.
+The counties are further subdivided into 198 districts (járások), and Budapest is its own 23 districts (kerületek).

 Iceland

 The Municipalities of Iceland are local administrative areas in Iceland that provide a number of services to their inhabitants such as kindergartens, elementary schools, waste management, social services, public housing, public transportation, services to senior citizens and handicapped people.
 They also govern zoning and can voluntarily take on additional functions if they have the budget for it.
 The autonomy of municipalities over their own matters is guaranteed by the constitution of Iceland.

 The municipalities are governed by municipal councils which are directly elected every four years.
 The sizes of these councils vary from five members in the smallest municipalities to fifteen in the largest one.
 Most municipalities except for the very small ones hire an executive manager who may or may not be a member of the municipal council.
 These managers are usually referred to as mayors (bæjarstjóri / borgarstjóri) in the mostly urban municipalities but "commune manager" (sveitarstjóri) in the rural or mixed municipalities.